 Carl Weimer is currently serving his 3rd term on the Whatcom County Council.
 His 1st term began January 2006.
-In 2017, Councilmember Weimer is the Executive Pro-Tempore and is a member of the Planning and Development Committee and Natural Resources Committee.
+In 2017, Councilmember Weimer is the Executive Pro-Tempore and Chair of the Planning and Development Committee.
+He also serves on the Natural Resources Committee.
 In addition, he is appointed to several community boards and committees, including the Portage Bay Shellfish Protection District Advisory Committee, Marine Resources Committee, Opportunity Council, and the Northwest Clean Air Agency.

 Besides his work on the Whatcom County Council, Carl is also the Executive Director of the National Pipeline Safety Trust, which came into being after the 1999 Olympic Pipeline tragedy in Bellingham, Washington.
 He is currently a member of the U.S. Department of Transportation’s Technical Hazardous Liquid Pipeline Safety Standards Committee, the steering committee for DOT’s Pipeline and Informed Planning Alliance and is also a member of the Governor appointed Washington State Citizens Committee on Pipeline Safety.